Exator921/Dark-My-Posh/README.md

 It is recommended you use the `SauceCodePro Nerd Font` however any nerdfont should work fine with this theme.

 For set up instructions please visit the [Oh-My-Posh instructions page](https://ohmyposh.dev/docs/installation/prompt) or refer to the [SETUP.md](https://github.com/Exator921/Dark-My-Posh/blob/main/SETUP.md) file within this repository

+<sub>Creator rights go to Exator911.
+Copyright belongs to the public domain, you may not claim copyright over the code and attempt to sue the creator as you don't own the rights to the code.
+This code is public use for a reason.</sub>